 This 2-day course highlights the various considerations to be taken into account while moving from the preclinical research to the clinical development in humans.
-It enables a bidirectional transfer of the knowledge and research making the transition into clinical research smooth and effective.
-The first day of the course will be spent describing both the preclinical and clinical perspective and then discussing the regulatory aspects of the development.
-The second day will focus on challenges faced and practical aspects such as pharmacovigilance and role of the QP, GMP compliance & IMP handling etc. There will also be debates and workshops to make the sessions interactive and more hands-on.
+It enables a bidirectional transfer of the knowledge and research, making the transition into clinical research smooth and effective.
+The first day of the course will be spent describing the preclinical perspective (toxicology and manufacturing) including a workshop on completion of an IMPD.
+The second day will focus on the clinical side of development, including First in Human study design, submission to authorities, the regulator’s perspective and maintaining quality throughout the process.
+You will be able to put your newly gained knowledge immediately into practice as the trainers will guide you to take a new compound through the entire process.

 Course timeDay 1: 09h00 – 17h00 / Day 2: 08h30 – 15h00